-Daviess county’s WPA work started with a bang in November of 1935, the number working reaching nearly 300 men and 53 women in just the first three days.
+Daviess County’s Works Progress Administration (WPA) projects started with a bang in November of 1935, the number working reaching nearly 300 men and 53 women in just the first three days.
 This injects a $10,000 a month payroll into the local economy.
 The busiest individual in Daviess county is no less than C.K.
 Connell, local hardware dealer and WPA supervisor.

 The six projects, listed by their WPA number, and location, follow:

 Project No. 754 — Improving road, south from No. 13.
 This project starts at the R.B.
 Trotter corner, from No. 13, and goes south for approximately 1-˝ miles.

 Project No. 757 — Improving road, leading from No. 13, south of Gallatin, a distance of 4,750 feet, nearly a mile, to the W.G.
 Harlow corner.

 Project No. 758 — Improving road through Grand River township.
 Starts at SK road at the Pogue corner, and goes west to Jameson, approximately six miles, and then west from Jameson to the Mills bridge at the Marion-Grand River township line, a distance of about two miles.
 This is an eight mile project.
 Dewey Smith is foreman.

 Project No. 787 — Improving road from Lock Springs north to the end of the special road district, a distance of about 2˝ miles.